 This guidance document also includes recommendations for configuring common Windows applications.
-The application types include office productivity tools, Web browsers, e-mail clients, personal firewalls, antivirus software, and spyware detection and removal utilities.
+The application types include office productivity tools, Web browsers, e-mail clients, personal firewalls, antivirus software, and antispyware software.
 This list is not intended to be a complete list of applications to install on Windows XP, nor does it imply NIST's endorsement of particular products.
-Many of the configuration recommendations for the Windows applications focus on deterring viruses, worms, Trojan horses, and other types of malware.
+Many of the configuration recommendations for the Windows applications focus on deterring viruses, worms, Trojan horses, spyware, and other types of malware.
 The guide presents recommendations to protect the Windows XP system from malware when the applications are being used.